jainvanshika21/Retail-Sales-Analytics/README.md

 - Product Performance
 - Customer Analysis
 - Interactive Filters
+- CSV Download

-The application first attempts to connect to the MySQL database.
-If the database is unavailable, it automatically loads the cleaned CSV dataset as a fallback.
+The application first attempts to connect to a MySQL database using environment variables.
+If a database connection is unavailable (such as during cloud deployment), it automatically loads the cleaned CSV dataset, ensuring uninterrupted access to the dashboard.

+---

+# ☁️ Deployment

+The application is deployed on **Streamlit Community Cloud**.

+It automatically:

+- Connects to the MySQL database when valid environment variables are available.
+- Falls back to the cleaned CSV dataset if the database is unavailable.

+This allows the dashboard to work seamlessly in both local and cloud environments.

 ---